The Reflection She Needs

 Loreto Crest in Blue

-The loving heart reminds us of Mary, who is very special for all Loreto girls.
-When we see it, we remember to say a prayer to Mary.
+The loving heart represents Mary, who is a special guide for every Loreto girl.
+When we see it, we are invited to pause, reflect, and offer a prayer to her.

 What do the words on the Crest mean?